w3c/wcag3/guidelines/groups/policy-and-protection/algorithms.md

 - no-harm-from-algorithms
 ---

-Users are not disadvantaged or harmed by by algorithms.
+Users are not disadvantaged or harmed by algorithms.